 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won't cost you anything, they will help us keep this site running and free for everyone.

 Madeira Island is a destination that has become famous for its natural beauty, and it’s no secret that one of the best ways to experience it is by going on a hike.
+After visiting Madeira for a total of 3 weeks and experiencing many of the hikes on offer, we can confidently say that these are hikes you don’t want to miss!

-1. Pico Do Arieiro Pico Ruivo
+1. Pico Do Arieiro Pico Ruivo (PR 1)

 • 📌 Distance - 6.1 km (one way)